FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 If a homeowner is unable to pay the mortgage payment for at least three months, the lending institution has the right to begin the foreclosure process.
 This is where the lending institution opens a court case and sues the property owner for the property possession.

-The lending institution will file a “notice of default” or “lis pendens” (depends on which state you are located in).
+The lending institution will file a “notice of default” or “lis pendens” (depending on which state you are located in).
 This document is recorded with the county and officially becomes a public record.

 A homeowner usually has an opportunity within this window of time to catch back up on payments or to renegotiate a repayment plan with the lender so that they do not ultimately lose the house.

 A property owner may decide to do a short sale.
-A short sale is when the bank gives the property owner permission to sell the property for less than what is actually owed on the mortgage.
-While not as damaging as a full blown foreclosure, this is still a devastating option for the distressed homeowner.
+A short sale is when the bank gives the property owner permission to sell the property for less than what is owed on the mortgage.
+While not as damaging as a full-blown foreclosure, this is still a devastating option for the distressed homeowner.

 Foreclosure is the actual legal process of a lender suing and taking back the property from the homeowner.
 A foreclosed home is turned back over to the lending institution, the homeowner must vacate the property and the institution must then sell the property in an attempt to recoup its initial investment.